macsual/docs/docs/deployment-patterns/infrastructure-as-code/index.md

 In most IaC demos the entire infrastructure, from the SQL Server to the network, to the Web Server get created on the fly.
 In the real world, having your entire infrastructure spun up and torn down is not feasible.
 For example, if you were using a cloud provider such as Azure or AWS, you might have a virtual network configured with a point to point VPN.
 A point to point VPN allows you to configure all your testing servers to have no public IP addresses, but you could still access them.
 In our experience, tearing down a VPN connection like that is risky (dropping the VPN means you cannot connect to those test VMs anymore), and error-prone.
 Firewalls have to be configured just so.

 Besides, it is unlikely you will want to spin up and down database servers on the fly, especially when it is in a production environment.
-We have seen several companies who eventually get to this, but it is not something did day one.
+We have seen several companies who eventually get to this, but it is not something they did day one.

 The point is, you will have long living resources.
 We recommend identifying those resources and isolating them from your IaC when possible.
 For example, in Azure, you can have virtual networks in one resource group and create a separate resource group as part of your IaC deployments.
 When you want to delete all the IaC resources, you delete the IaC resource group you created as part of your deployment.